Integration of Zend_Acl and MVC. Part 2 (advanced use)

 the

-1. Controller articles.
+- Controller articles. the

-3. Controller short link.
+- Controller short link. the

-5. the Controller.
+- the Controller.

 Based on this new resource model, we create an instance of Zend_Acl, which will reflects it.